pjungwir/postgres-temporal-talk/slides.md

 Note:

+- I've totally ignored the second dimension: system time, but SQL:2011 has that too.
-- So you add these `GENERATED` columns,
+- You add these `GENERATED` columns (which we support now!),
 - then you define a period with the magic nme `SYSTEM_TIME`,
-- and you saw the table has `SYSTEM VERSIONING`.
+- and you say the table has `SYSTEM VERSIONING`.
 - Then you get automatic transaction-time history.
 - DML (insert/update/delete) works just like a non-temporal table.